Would you like to see what we have written on a subject? Use the search below.

 But I said, “Should a man like me run away?
 Or should someone like me go into the temple to save his life?
 I will not go!”
 I realized that God had not sent him, but that he had prophesied against me because Tobiah and Sanballat had hired him.
 He had been hired to intimidate me so that I would commit a sin by doing this, and then they would give me a bad name to discredit me."
 Neh 6:10-13, NIV

 Shemaiah was an infiltrator.
 He was within the body of believers.
 One would have thought he could have been trusted to give good advice.
-And it did sound good - people are coming to kill you so you should hide in a safe place.
+And it did sound good - people are coming to kill you, so you should hide in a safe place.
 What could be better advice than that?

 Nehemiah was also a man of courage.
 He almost sounds offended at the suggestion that he should run from trouble!
-He had a job to do and he was going to do it.
+He had a job to do, and he was going to do it.
 No running and hiding for him.

-The purpose behind this attack was to get Nehemiah to violate the temple…to go where only priests should go in order to ruin his reputation as a man of God.
+The purpose behind this attack was to get Nehemiah to violate the temple…to go where only priests should go to ruin his reputation as a man of God.
 If the devil cannot get us to abandon God, he may tempt us into situations where we could compromise our effectiveness for the Kingdom of God.
 He tried this on Jesus on several occasions [Caesar's coin, etc.], but always failed.
-We need to be wise as we walk through life.
-Things are not always as they appear.
-We need to be able to discern hidden motives.
-Being committed to Biblical principles, listening to the advice of Godly people, and having the discernment of the Holy Spirit will see us through.
+Two major attacks from within the Christian church against Jesus Christ today are the compromise with evolution and dispensationalism.
+Our modern-day Shemaiahs have been very successful in leading gullible Christians and even those who should know better into error.
+The compromise with evolution undermines the integrity of the entire Word of God, and dispensationalism diverts people from the work of Christ and the building of His kingdom.
+Yet many sincere Christians hold these views.

 Sign up for our free monthly newsletter or take one of our free Bible Study courses.